E4S-Project/e4s-cl/docs/reference/init.rst

 **init** - Initialize the tool
 ==============================

-This command initializes the E4S Container Launcher by generating a template \
-profile from the available environment.
+This command initializes the E4S Container Launcher by generating a template profile from the environment.

 Usage
 -----